INVEST-flagship/Kwon-Erola-2026-Support-for-Meritocracy-and-Access-to-Higher-Education/README.md

-# Support for Meritocracy and Access to Higher Education
+# Access to Higher Education and Support for Meritocracy: Education, Skill, and Effort as Merit
 ## A code repository for the statistical analyses

 Hye Won Kwon and Jani Erola